soasme/soasme.github.com/_posts/technology/2014/2014-05-18-a-day-of-tech-guy.md

 ---
 layout: post
 category: technology
+title: A Day of Tech Guy
 tag: web
 ---

-# A Day of Tech Guy

 Our team tried hard to improve daily workflow in the past few years.
 We made every effort to dispatch different tasks to the right person